MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 }
 ```

-We sorted the particles front-to-back, and still used a solid style shader to clip, not blend, transparent pixels.
+We sorted the particles front-to-back, and still used a solid style shader to clip transparent pixels, not blend them.
 This technique handles a large number of particles even on lower-powered machines, avoiding costly overdraw.

 ## Try transparent particle clouds